-The computer's fast infrared (FIR) port allows you to do wireless data transfer with other IR-aware computers and peripherals such as PDAs (personal digital assistants), mobile phones, and infrared printers.
-The infrared port can transfer data at speeds of up to four megabits per second (Mbps) at a distance of up to one meter.
+The computer's Fast Infrared (FIR) port allows you to do wireless data transfer with other IR-aware computers and peripherals such as Personal Digital Assistants (PDAs), mobile phones, and infrared printers.
+The infrared port can transfer data at speeds of up to four Megabits per second (Mbps) at a distance of up to one meter.